greenertux/mattermost-mysql-to-postgresql/README.md

 ## Create PostgreSQL database
 Of course you need to create a Postgres database to migrate into.
 I will not go into details here and instead focus on how to convert the data.
+Assumptions:
+- Database name is mattermost
+- You created a user mattermost to be used for the database connection from Mattermost to Postgres

 ## Migrate data using pg

 ## Some manual steps to make mattermost accept the converted database
-alter user mattermost set search_path to mattermost;
+alter database mattermost set search_path to public;
+grant all privileges on schema public to mattermost;